evhub/coconut/DOCS.md

 ### Lambdas

-Python's `lambda` statements are removed in Coconut in favor of a simple `->` operator.
+Python's `lambda` statements are removed in Coconut in favor of a simple, Coffee-style `->` operator.

 #### Example